Meysam-shirdel/GPT-2/README.md

 # Getting Started:
--Install Dependencies: Ensure you have the necessary libraries installed:
+- Install Dependencies: Ensure you have the necessary libraries installed:

     !pip install torch transformers tiktoken tqdm

--Run the Script: You can run the code from top to down sections to start training the model on the Tiny Shakespeare dataset:
+- Run the Script: You can run the code from top to down sections to start training the model on the Tiny Shakespeare dataset:

--Customization: Modify the GPTConfig class in the script to adjust the model architecture according to your needs.
+- Customization: Modify the GPTConfig class in the script to adjust the model architecture according to your needs.